-- o For the establishment of a new business: A maximum of six months of operating expenses. - o For the purchase of an existing business: A maximum of three months of operating expenses. - o For the establishment of a new franchise location: A maximum of three months of operating expenses.
+- For new businesses that are not franchise locations: A maximum of six months of operating expenses. - For an existing business that you have purchased: A maximum of three months of operating expenses.

+• For a new franchise location: A maximum of three months of operating expenses.